icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 If the module's identifier is [scoped][identifier], this declares a _submodule_.

 Submodules are modules that are logically contained within another module (called the _parent_).
-Slice definitions within a submodule can reference types in parent modules without qualification.
+Slice definitions within a submodule can reference other definitions in parent modules without qualification.

 ```slice
 module A // Declares a top-level module named `A`.